theintern/intern/README.md

 using it as long as you can put up with some API churn until it reaches alpha.

+## This branch

+The `geezer` branch provides support for testing ancient browsers that do not support EcmaScript 5 (IE 6–8).
+It does *not* use the Chai library, as Chai also requires ES5.
+Instead, there is an assertion library at `teststack/assert` that is API-compatible[*](issues/8) with Chai’s `assert`-style API.

+This branch will only be maintained for as long as absolutely necessary since it is ugly and a burden.

 ## Features

 * 100% [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), 100% Promises/A-based API